-Why would anyone ever choose something that makes no sense?
-And why would anyone consider such a choice to be the expression of freedom?
+Why would anyone choose something that makes no sense?
+And why would anyone consider such a choice to be an expression of freedom?

-Surely we are all rational beings, and, as such, we try to make sense of things.
-This is the way we survive.
-If someone chooses something that is completely unreasonable, then, clearly, this person is in bondage to something quite irrational.
+Surely, we are rational beings, and, as such, we must make sense of things.
+This is how we survive.
+If someone chooses something that is completely unreasonable, then, clearly, this person is in bondage to a dangerous irrational force.

-In other words, he is held fast by a power that makes no sense.
+In short: he is held fast by a power that makes no sense.

-Let's look at a simple example: if I know that eating a meal consisting of two double cheeseburgers, large fries, a super-sized carbonated soft drink and a pint of ice cream is bad for my health, but I choose to eat this for lunch each day anyway, is this an expression of freedom?
+Let's look at a simple example: if I know that eating a meal consisting of two double cheeseburgers, large fries, a super-sized carbonated soft drink and a quart of ice cream is bad for my health - but I choose to eat this for lunch each day anyway - is this an expression of freedom?

-I could say something like, "I choose to eat this meal for lunch each day because I want it – so, yes, it is an expression of freedom."
+I could say, "I chose to eat this meal for lunch each day because I wanted it – so, yes, it was an expression of freedom."

 But as I look back on such experiences in the wisdom of later years, would I not rather say that these were experiences of bondage to appetites or impulses that made no sense?

 I hope you see the relevant point.
 It is this: the bottom line is reason.
 The bottom line is what makes sense.
 This is why God says, “Come, let us reason together” (Isaiah 1:18).
 This is also why He places the facts of Christ’s life and death before us (as well as the facts of our sinful condition) prior to expecting any response of faith.